avrelian/jasmine2-custom-message/README.md

 ## Unobtrusive

-You can use jasmine as you did before, since `jasmine-custom-message` does not replace global jasmine `expect` function.
+You can use jasmine as you did before, since `jasmine2-custom-message` does not replace global jasmine `expect` function.

 #### Example